ClementNerma/NightOS/docs/concepts/applications.md

 **Unsecure mode** allows sideloading without any checking, which is highly dangerous as it allows spoofing.

-The sideloading mode can be changed through [Central](../applications/Central.md#applications-related-options).
+The sideloading mode can be changed in the [control center](../applications/Central.md).

 ### Volatile applications